Amani-Bara/DeepXpose-Transformer-Based-Deepfake-Video-Detection/README.md

 # DeepXpose: A Transformer-Based System for Deepfake Video Detection

-> Senior Graduation Project – Bachelor of Computer Science (Artificial Intelligence), Effat University
+> 🎓 Senior Graduation Project – Bachelor of Computer Science (Artificial Intelligence), Effat University

 ## Overview

 DeepXpose is an end-to-end deepfake video detection system designed to identify manipulated videos using a transformer-based architecture.
-The project addresses key challenges in modern deepfake detection, including generalization across datasets, robustness to compression artifacts, and efficient spatio-temporal feature extraction.
+The project addresses key challenges in modern deepfake detection, including cross-dataset generalization, robustness to compression artifacts, and efficient spatio-temporal feature extraction.

 The system integrates a complete AI pipeline consisting of video preprocessing, transformer-based model inference, backend APIs, database management, and a web-based user interface.